ejhalpin/liri-node-app/README.md

 _LIRI_ is a node command line tool built with **dotenv**, **fs**, **axios**, **inquirer**, and **moment** packages that utilizes the Javascript **async/await** functionality to provide a synchronous user esperience.
 Utilizing async/await ensuers that API data that is retrived is printed to the console before the next inquirer request for data reaches the user.
 It also provides for simple timeouts that used to prevent cascading data to the console that detracts from the user experience.

+## Previews

+- A [video](./.lib/assets/videos/liri-files.mp4) where I go over the file system that LIRI lives in and interacts with

+- A [video](./.lib/assets/videos/liri-code.mp4) where I talk thorugh the code structure and what each of the functions does.
+I mention that the discussion is _hight level_ in the video.
+It is not.
+It's as nitty as it is gritty.

+- A [video](./.lib/assets/videos/liri-node-app.mp4) where I give a live demo of the app in use and show all of the _LIRI_ features and functionality.

 ## Organization

 _LIRI_ is organized into a host of process functions, each of which returns a promise to the _LIRI_ runtime which are then resolved into useable data.
 The process functions handle inquirer promts (which return a promise that resolves down to user inputs), API get requests through axios or the node spotify wrapper (which return a promise that resolves down to API data), and read/write/append file processes (which return a promise that resolves down to a string or boolean value).